 On October 8, 2004, Senate and House conferees reached agreement on the National Defense Authorization Act for FY2005, which included continued support of DOD's authority to conduct the 2005 base closure and realignment round.
 Senator John Warner stated, "This Administration priority is absolutely essential and necessary ... to allow the Department to evaluate its infrastructure and to make smart decisions to support a well-postured 21st Century military.
-We must complete this crucial process over the next year in order to reduce aging, excess infrastructure, provide resources for the military where they need it the most, and provide investment and development opportunities for the local communities that so strongly support our forces."34 On the same day, Representative Duncan Hunter underscored several provisions intended to improve the BRAC implementation process.
-These included (1) amending and codifying the criteria used by the Secretary of Defense in order to ensure the ability of DOD to accommodate infrastructure surge requirements, and (2) requiring the approval of 7 of the 9 BRAC commissioners to close or realign a base not recommended by the Secretary of Defense.
-This last provision is intended to ensure that a super-majority of BRAC commissioners support such a decision.35 Community Concerns about BRAC Local Efforts to Prevent Closures 36 As a result of the impending new round of base closures, many community leaders have been searching for ways to protect nearby military installations.
+We must complete this crucial process over the next year in order to reduce aging, excess infrastructure, provide resources for the military where they need it the most, and provide investment and development opportunities for the local communities that so strongly support our forces."

+On the same day, Representative Duncan Hunter underscored four provisions of the law intended to improve the BRAC implementation process.
+These included (1) prohibiting any revision of DOD's force-structure plan or infrastructure inventory after March 15, 2005; (2) codifying the Secretary of Defense's criteria for selecting bases to be closed and realigned; (3) repealing the authority of the Secretary of Defense to place installations in inactive status; and (4) prohibiting the Commission from changing the Secretary of Defense's selections - unless at least two members of Commission visits the installation involved, and at least seven members of the Commission support the decision.
+This last provision is intended to ensure that a super-majority of BRAC commissioners prevail.

+Community Concerns about BRAC

+Local Efforts to Prevent Closures

+As a result of the impending new round of base closures, many community leaders have been searching for ways to protect nearby military installations.
 In these efforts, they have received much encouragement and financial support from their respective state and local governments.
 Millions of dollars are currently being spent to improve the infrastructure near bases, with the intent of ensuring their survival.

 The Pentagon, with an interest in paring down the military, is looking at bases with only one or two missions, or some other critical vulnerability.
-At the other end of the continuum is Fort Jackson, SC which, besides including a basic combat and advanced individual Army training program, also is the home of a chaplain school, a drill sergeants' school, the Soldier Support Institute, and the Department of Defense Polygraph Institute.37 34 U.S. Senate, Committee on Armed Services.
+At the other end of the continuum is Fort Jackson, SC which, besides including a basic combat and advanced individual Army training program, also is the home of a chaplain school,

+&lt;sup>34 U.S. Senate, Committee on Armed Services.
 Press Release, October 8, 2004.

+&lt;sup>35 U.S. Government Printing Office.
+Congressional Record, October 8, 2004, p.
+H9279.

-35 U.S. House of Representatives, Committee on Armed Services.
-Press Release, October 8, 2004 36 Information in this section, as well as in the next, is derived in large part from two articles by George Cahlink, "Bracing for Closure," Government Executive, August 1, 2001; and "White House Threatens Veto of Defense Bill over Limits on Base Closure," Government Executive, May 23, 2003.
-37 Susanne M. Schafer, "Fort Should Be Safe, Sanford Says," The Associated Press, August 26, 2003.
+&lt;sup>36 U.S. House of Representatives, Committee on Armed Services.
+Press Release, October 8, 2004 a drill sergeants' school, the Soldier Support Institute, and the Department of Defense Polygraph Institute.

+&lt;sup>37 Information in this section, as well as in the next, is derived in large part from two articles by George Cahlink, "Bracing for Closure," Government Executive, August 1, 2001; and "White House Threatens Veto of Defense Bill over Limits on Base Closure," Government Executive, May 23, 2003.